Walking in icy conditions

 - Try finding something which will extend your reach, such as a rope, pole or branch

-- Throw the object out and, once ensuring you are stable on the bank either by lying down or having someone hold on to you, pull them in
+- Throw the object out and, once you have made sure you are stable on the bank either by lying down or having someone hold on to you, pull them in

 - If you cannot find something to reach with, try finding an object that will float and push that out to them

-- Ensure that you keep off the ice at all times during the rescue, continue to reassure the casualty and keep them talking until help arrives
+- Make sure that you keep off the ice at all times during the rescue, continue to reassure the casualty and keep them talking until help arrives

 - Once the person has been rescued, keep them warm and take them to hospital even if they appear to be unaffected